cullena20/aistuff/README.md

-# Inspirit AI
+# AI Stuff
-I did this pretty cool program and I want to organize the notebooks somewhere.
+Here's a dump for whatever small AI projects I'm working on.
+I also have the notebooks from Inspirit AI here in the Intro, Special, and Project folders.